-Conforming to Graduate School requirements for the MA, each candidate will complete thirty hours of study in the field, organized as follows.
+Conforming to Graduate School requirements for the M.A., each candidate will complete thirty hours of study in the field, organized as follows.

-The oral defense of the non-thesis option project constitutes the exam for this MA:
+The oral defense of the non-thesis option project constitutes the exam for this MA.

-- Constructions of Illness
+- Anthropology of Health

-- Global Medicine
+- Global Health

 - History of Medicine

-MA students may also petition the subplan Director—beforehand except in exceptional circumstances (such as previous graduate work already completed before admission)—to have up to 9 hours of credit from graduate courses not included in the course listings count toward these requirements.
+Students may also petition the subplan Director—beforehand except in exceptional circumstances (such as previous graduate work already completed before admission)—to have up to 9 hours of credit from graduate courses not included in the course listings count toward these requirements.
 Students will need to provide a complete syllabus of readings and requirements and a short statement of how these satisfy work in a specific topic.

 Candidates should note that courses listed here may not be offered every year, that enrollment may be limited, and that permission of the instructor may be required.
 Candidates are encouraged to contact instructors at their earliest opportunity to determine when or if courses they intend to take will be available, and to obtain permission to register, if necessary.
-Please note as well that this listing will change as new courses come on line; candidates are advised to review this list before the registration period every semester.
+Please note as well that this listing will change as new courses come online; candidates are advised to review this list before the registration period every semester.